rmoorman/build/buildout/plone/trunk/README.txt

 Install
 =======

-To install Plone like aclark do this:
+To install the latest Plone do this:

     - svn co https://svn.aclark.net/svn/public/buildout/plone/trunk/ plone